 The STIR problem statement [RFC7340] describes widespread problems enabled by impersonation in the telephone network, including illegal robocalling, voicemail hacking, and swatting.
 As telephone services are increasingly migrating onto the Internet, and using Voice over IP (VoIP) protocols such as SIP [RFC3261], it is necessary for these protocols to support stronger identity mechanisms to prevent impersonation.
-For example, [RFC8224] defines an Identity header of SIP requests capable of carrying a PASSporT [RFC8225] object in SIP as a means to cryptographically attest that the originator of a telephone call is authorized to use the calling party number (or, for native SIP cases, SIP URI) associated with the originator of the call. of the request.
+For example, [RFC8224] defines a SIP Identity header field capable of carrying PASSporT [RFC8225] objects in SIP as a means to cryptographically attest that the originator of a telephone call is authorized to use the calling party number (or, for native SIP cases, SIP URI) associated with the originator of the call.

-Not all telephone calls use SIP today, however; and even those that do use SIP do not always carry SIP signaling end-to-end.
-Most calls from telephone numbers still traverse the Public Switched Telephone Network (PSTN) at some point.
+Not all telephone calls use SIP today, however, and even those that do use SIP do not always carry SIP signaling end-to-end.
+Calls from telephone numbers still routinely traverse the Public Switched Telephone Network (PSTN) at some point.
 Broadly, calls fall into one of three categories: